-Early investments by the Osteopathic Heritage Foundation include lead support for Age Friendly Columbus, a citywide assessment and planning process led by the Mid-Ohio Regional Planning Commission, intended to result in a community strategy and implementation plan designating Columbus as an Age-Friendly City.
-Employing a framework developed by the World Health Organization, the effort will result in the creation of an actionable plan for infrastructure improvements, service expansion and policy changes to measurably demonstrate improvements in the quality of life for older adults in Franklin County, especially the most vulnerable.
+Early investments by the Osteopathic Heritage Foundation included lead support for Age-Friendly Columbus, a citywide assessment and planning process resulting in a community strategy and implementation plan designating Columbus as an Age-Friendly City.
+Employing a framework developed by the World Health Organization, the effort resulted in the creation of an Strategic Plan for infrastructure improvements, service expansion and policy changes to measurably demonstrate improvements in the quality of life for older adults in Franklin County, especially the most vulnerable.

-In 2016, the Osteopathic Heritage Foundation approved over $1.8 million, to seven local agencies, providing Franklin County’s vulnerable, older adults with expanded access to preventative health, case management and transportation services.
+In addition, the Osteopathic Heritage Foundation approved over $1.8 million in 2016, to seven local agencies, providing Franklin County’s vulnerable, older adults with expanded access to preventative health, case management and transportation services.
 Each of the organizations’ service delivery areas correspond with communities identified in the Kirwan Institute report as being “high density, high vulnerability.”
 The Kirwan Institute report was co-funded by the Osteopathic Heritage Foundation and The Columbus Foundation.

 As the population ages, what challenges lay ahead to accommodate this generation?
-Featuring Mike Stinziano, Columbus City Councilman, Chuck Gehring, president & CEO of Lifecare Alliance, Susan Beaudry, director of programs for the Osteopathic Heritage Foundation, Daniel Sinclair, Columbus resident, and moderated by Katie White, Age-Friendly Community Coordinator for MORPC (Mid-Ohio Regional Planning Commission).
+Featuring Mike Stinziano, Columbus City Councilman, Chuck Gehring, president & CEO of Lifecare Alliance, Susan Beaudry, director of programs for the Osteopathic Heritage Foundation, Daniel Sinclair, Columbus resident, and moderated by Katie White, Director, Age-Friendly Columbus.